guildai/guildai-r/README.md

 #>     └── Rplot001.png
 ```

-A run can also be used to generate a summary report, a paramaterized
+A run can be used to generate a summary report, a paramaterized quarto
-quarto document:
+document:

 ``` r
 view_run_report(run$id)